 The Maths Teacher Training Scholarship Scheme looks for inspirational teachers – those who are going to be remembered for all the right reasons.
 As a scheme, we know that assessment centres are stressful – they are not a natural environment and we understand the internal pressures candidates put themselves under to show us their potential.

 This means that as a Team, we are always looking for new ways to ensure that the candidates who attend the assessment centre are as informed and, as much as possible, put at ease.
-To help us achieve this we’ve updated our website to have a specific section on preparing for the assessment centre.
+Our website has a specific section on preparing for the Assessment Centre, including the policies we have in place.
 As we started to create this section, we realised that we weren’t telling potential candidates the policies we have in place to accommodate and adjust for any disabilities they may have.

 Of course, there is no requirement to disclose any disability, and that is entirely right.
 Many of the procedures we have can be put in place on the day if needed and others are just part of how we run our centres – starting with the fact you can request all the information in large print.
 We also know that for some people, travelling to an assessment centre can be almost as daunting as the assessment process itself.
 If you’d rather not travel in the morning rush hour, let us know and we’ll give you an afternoon session.
 On that note, if a morning session is more preferable for whatever reason – let us know and we’ll do our best to accommodate you.

 When you are at an Assessment Centre...